xieyangxu/SimBGP/README.md

 `FTUtils.py` converts RIBs to forwarding tables to generate the data plane.

-`BGPUtils.py` contains the BGP simulation logic.
+`BGPUtils.py` contains the BGP simulation logic. `bgp_iterate` updates each node in the graph until the control plane no longer updates.

 `main.py` processes command line args and yaml files, runs the BGP simulator, calls tryAP, and processes the routing rules.